TRANSPORTATION in WICHITA

 & ECONOMIC SNOBBERY --

-Most Wichitans traditionally have been white, working-class, middle-class or upper-middle-class, and unenthusiastic about mixing with people of other races or economic strata.
+Most Wichitans traditionally have been white -- working-class, middle-class or upper-middle-class -- and unenthusiastic about mixing with people of other races, cultures or economic strata.

 "White flight" to fringe neighborhoods and suburbs.
 This has been one of the strongest driving forces in Wichita's urban sprawl, and the growth of Wichita's suburbs.
 It has required ever-increasing amounts of roadway to tie locals together by road -- especially white families scattered around the fringes of the city and its ring of suburbs -- and scattering Wichita's people so widely as to make efficient transportation (particularly transit) impossible.